skip to main content

 Awe is an interesting thing.
 It usually takes some combination of effort, leaving distractions behind, and slowing down a bit.
 Which means that in our day and age, it can be tough to just happen for people who are constantly distracted and always in a hurry.

-What I want you to do today is simply ask yourself two questions:
+So today I want you to simply ask yourself two questions:

 1. Where at our resort can people experience awe?